Larry Lamont White: Overturn of sentence

 A little over two years into his death sentence, White's sentence was overturned as a result of a ruling from the Supreme Court, which stated that offenders could not be questioned about a case without the presence of a lawyer if they have pending arraignments on other charges.
-This decision was heavily criticized by prosecutors and law enforcement alike, who pointed it that it would make it much harder to obtain confessions from suspects in violent crimes, and it might mean that White could be paroled.
+This decision was heavily criticized by prosecutors and law enforcement alike, who pointed out that it would make it much harder to obtain confessions from suspects in violent crimes, and it might mean that White could be paroled.

 The case was complicated further by how White's confession was deemed illegal, and questions began to arise about whether the gun could be used as evidence in court.
 In the end, the confession was scrapped altogether, allowing White to plead guilty and lessen his sentence to 29 years imprisonment with a chance of parole, with him being released in 2001.